 4. Glacier 3000

 Perched on the south-western edge of Switzerland right between the nation’s French and German speaking area, Glacier 3000 is a breathtaking alpine heaven that boasts perpetual snow and ice throughout the year!
-Enjoy a super-fun dog-sleigh ride ore maybe ride the Alpine Coaster (the highest bobsleigh track in the world!) while taking a break at one of the onsite restros when hunger strikes you hard.
+Enjoy a superfun dog-sleigh ride ore maybe ride the Alpine Coaster (the highest bobsleigh track in the world!) while taking a break at one of the onsite restros when hunger strikes you hard.
 You’ll be amazed to witness as many as 24 peaks including Jungfrau, Eiger, Monch and Matterhorn from here!
-Reach Glacier 3000 from Lucerne in a 3-3.5 hours train ride as you stare jaw-slacked at the gorgeous panoramas along.
+For a day trip from Lucerne to Glacier 3000 takes around 3-3.5 hours via train as you stare jaw-slacked at the gorgeous panoramas along.

 A picturesque chalet village that welcomes hordes of celebrities and family vacationers, Gstaad is a chic holiday spot in the Bernese Oberland.
 Its extremely popular and short shopping mile has now gained international attention.
 Alpine to its core, Gstaad boasts discreet, understated luxury and authentic charm.
-To get from Lucerne to Gstaad, you can either take up a train and reach the destination in a little less than 4 hours, you drive your way through in 2 hours.
+To get to Gstaad for a day trip from Lucerne, you can either take up a train and reach the destination in a little less than 4 hours, you drive your way through in 2 hours.

 A majestic mountain entirely surrounded by the sprawling Lake Lucerne, the summit of Burgenstock offers an extensive bird’s eye view from atop.
 A mountain in Switzerland (1,115 meters above sea-level) located partially along the shore of Lake Lucerne, the most redeeming quality of this peak amongst its competitors is that it houses Europe's tallest outdoor lift: the Hammetschwand Lift.
 It connects the beautiful cliff path with the vantage point, from where extensive views of Lake Lucerne and the surrounding mountains are to be had.
 The only lagging point is its availability; it runs mid-May - mid-October only!
 To reach this mountain top, you need to take the shuttle boat to Kehrsiten-Bürgenstock, followed by a Funicular that gets you right to the top!
-This entire sojourn takes about 45 minutes of travel time.
+A day trip from Lucerne takes about 45 minutes of travel time.

 To enjoy the place to its fullest, you need to device a map of places according to you.
 For the proper allocation of the nightlife, match your list with ours.